askui/askui/docs/docs/general/02-Components/AskUI-Development-Environment.md

 ## Project Management

-### `Askui-NewProject` Command
+### `AskUI-NewProject` Command
-The `Askui-NewProject` command creates a new AskUI project with customizable options.
+The `AskUI-NewProject` command creates a new AskUI project with customizable options.
 Use the following parameters:

 - `ProjectName`: Specifies the project name.
 - `WorkspaceID`: Provides the AskUI workspace ID.